-Krisp employs information security policies and there is an executive-level strong commitment to implement and follow the policies throughout the organization.
+Krisp employs information security policies and there is an executive-level commitment to implement and follow the policies throughout the organization.

 Information Security program is lead by the Head of Security @ Krisp.

 You can download the SOC-2 Type II audit executive summary from here.

 Please contact firstname.lastname@example.org if you would like to review the full report.